rwlink3z8/home_price_predictor/README.md

 MLS listing information was obtained from my real estate agent but it could easily be obtained by scraping other popular real estate websites.

+the flask app here still shows the development server, updating that to waitress to run on a production server